How Medicare prescription drug coverage would change under U.S. Senate Democrats’ bill - NewsBreak

 - A Trump administration drug rebate rule that was supposed to go into effect in 2027 would be repealed.

-The post How Medicare prescription drug coverage would change under U.S. Senate Democrats’ bill appeared first on Florida Phoenix .
+The post How Medicare prescription drug coverage would change under U.S. Senate Democrats’ bill appeared first on Ohio Capital Journal .